RNN based Incremental Online Spoken Language Understanding: Data Experimental Setup

 \subsection{Experimental Setup}

-To simulate online continuous stream of transcriptions, random number of samples from manual transcripts of the ATIS dataset were stitched together without exceeding a maximum number of utterances limit (see example in Figure~\ref{fig:partials}).
+To simulate online continuous stream of transcriptions, random number of samples from manual transcripts of the ATIS dataset were stitched together without exceeding a maximum utterances limit (example in Fig~\ref{fig:partials}).
 This results in each sample containing multiple utterances with sequence of multiple intent labels with no demarcation.
-We create multiple copies of the dataset by varying maximum number of utterances limit from 1 to 10 for analysis purposes.
-Note, the data contains exactly the same information and is consistent with previous studies involving ATIS dataset \cite{Shivakumar2019,hakkani2016multi,goo2018slot} to facilitate direct comparisons.
+Instead of random sampling, we also tried concatenating utterances in sequence to incorporate any dialog flow.
+However, we found no significant difference in performance.
+We believe the nature of the database with independent utterance structures provide no significant dialog flow.
+Hence random sampling is adopted.
+We create multiple copies of each of the dataset by varying maximum number of utterances from 1-10 for analysis.
+The data contains exactly the same information and is consistent with previous studies involving ATIS \cite{Shivakumar2019,hakkani2016multi,goo2018slot} facilitating direct comparisons.

 The RNN-LSTM models are trained on the samples from the training set and the development set is used for hyper-parameter tuning.
 Finally, the model with the best performance on the development set is chosen and evaluated on the unseen, held out test set.
 A single layer LSTM model is adopted with the embedding layer dimension set to 556 taking recommendations from ~\cite{Shivakumar2019}.
 The hidden dimension of LSTM was tuned over {32, 64, 128, 256} units.
 The dropout is varied over {0.1, 0.15, 0.20, 0.25, 0.3}.
 The batch size is set to 1 with each sequence of utterances viewed as a single sample.
 The learning rate of 0.001 is used along with the Adam optimizer and trained for a total of 20 epochs.
 The convergence of the model is ensured by examining the loss and classification accuracies.